Get insider access

 Dell vs Apple

 Like ASUS, Acer, HP, and Lenovo, Dell makes a huge range of laptops.
 Although some of their high-end models are among the best on the market, their mid-range and budget models aren't as feature-rich or well-built as their competitors.
 Nevertheless, the wide range of options means that Dell has something to offer most users.
-However, shopping for the exact laptop configuration you want is sometimes hard with Dell; their products aren't always widely available from third-party sellers and marketplaces, and their website only offers customization options based on what's available rather than possible configurations.
+However, shopping for the exact laptop configuration you want is sometimes hard with Dell; their products aren't always widely available from third-party sellers and marketplaces, and their website only offers customization options based on what's available rather than all possible configurations.

 Lineup